 Water mass transformation inside the Solomon Sea had already been investigated with the use of a 1/10° regional model including a tidal parameterization and Lagrangian diagnostics during neutral and ENSO conditions (Melet et al., 2011, 2013).
-Along the main pathways of UTW waters, they show that the erosion of the salinity maximum varies from 0.07 and 0.11 psu.
-Such values are higher than the ones due only to the tides as discussed above.
-This erosion may be the consequence of mixing by tides and also many other processes.
-But they suspect that their tidal mixing parametrization might overestimate the erosion of the SPTW salinity maximum.
+These authors indicate that their tidal parametrization might overestimate the erosion of the SPTW salinity maximum.
+Along the main pathways of UTW waters the erosion of the salinity maximum varies from 0.07 to 0.11 psu as the consequence of mixing by tides and also many other processes.
+Such values are higher than the ones due only to the tides as discussed in this paper.

-Our modeling results show that the diapycnal mixing induced by the tides acts to erode the salinity maximum of the upper thermocline water, and to cool the surface temperature interacting with the atmosphere.
-The effect of tides on water mass mixing is modest, but is stronger closer to the generation sites where most of this tidal energy is dissipated locally and where different water masses merge.
+Our modeling results show that the diapycnal mixing induced by the tides acts to erode the salinity maximum of the upper thermocline water and to cool the surface temperature interacting with the atmosphere.
+The effect of tides on water mass mixing is modest but is stronger closer to the generation sites where most of this tidal energy is dissipated locally and where different water masses merge.
 Tidal effects are also visible away from the strong currents, where particles may experience the effect of tide during a longer time.
 Indeed, the impacts are quite different when considering particular ENSO conditions over the shorter 3-month period.
 For example, the stronger surface mesoscale circulation in different regions during the El Niño or La Niña periods, tends to reduce the mean SST cooling by the tides, with possible effects on regional air sea interactions.
-But the global impact of such tidal effects for this marginal sea, given its key position upstream of the equatorial Pacific circulation, need to be evaluated.
+But the global impact of such tidal effects for this marginal sea, given its key position upstream of the equatorial Pacific circulation, needs to be evaluated.

 Finally, we note some caveats.
-Our 3-month hourly simulations in contrasting ENSO conditions represent examples of particular ENSO events, over one season in each case, and including a slowly-varying mesoscale field.
-Longer simulations covering more interannual events are needed to better understand how the internal tides may be modified under varying ENSO cases, and to better separate the role of mesoscale variability interacting with the internal tides.
+Our 3-month hourly simulations in contrasting ENSO conditions represent examples of particular ENSO events, over one season in each case and including a slowly varying mesoscale field.
+Longer simulations covering more interannual events are needed to better understand how the internal tides may be modified under varying ENSO cases and to better separate the role of mesoscale variability interacting with the internal tides.
 We have thus not attempted to quantify the energetics of these tide-circulation interactions with such short time series.
-These short model simulations are also difficult to validate, since in-situ data are scarce, and longer time series are needed to build up robust internal tidal signals from 10 or 35-d altimetric sampling.
+These short model simulations are also difficult to validate, since in situ data are scarce, and longer time series are needed to build up robust internal tidal signals from 10 or 35 d altimetric sampling.
 Future work using longer model simulations, compared to swath observations of the 2D internal tide structure from the future SWOT mission in 2022-2025, should give us a more quantitative picture of the interaction of the ocean circulation and internal tides in the Solomon Sea.